The-Marcy-Lab-School/react-express-auth/README.md

 ## Do not trust the front end

 Remember, **DO NOT TRUST THE FRONTEND**.
 Validate everything on the server.
-Just because you block a form in the GUI doesn't mean a nefarious actor couldn't just pop open a console and make a `fetch` request.
+Just because you write logic to prevent a form from submitting on the frontend doesn't mean a nefarious actor couldn't just pop open a console and make a `fetch` request there.
 Also, the frontend can be buggy and mistakes can happen.

 ## Be wary of errors